-Our alliance speeds the process of assessing a patient’s condition, diagnosing if that patient is having a stroke, and then treating that stroke as soon as possible.
+Progress West Hospital and Barnes-Jewish St. Peters Hospital have partnered with the world-class stroke team at Barnes-Jewish Hospital and Washington University School of Medicine.
+This health care alliance speeds the process of assessing a patient’s condition, and if that patient is having a stroke, treating them as soon as possible.

 Progress West Hospital, in partnership with the stroke experts at Barnes-Jewish Hospital and Washington University School of Medicine, has a state-of-the-art Telemedicine Robot located in the Emergency Department that brings the network stroke expert directly to the patient’s bedside 24/7.
 The hospital stroke team is currently working to achieve Joint Commission Primary Stroke Center certification and MO Level III designation.

 Barnes-Jewish St. Peters Hospital provides stroke care and is ready for anyone that comes to our emergency department with stroke symptoms.
 The hospital stroke team is currently working to achieve Joint Commission Primary Stroke Center certification and MO Level II designation.